AshirwadBaranwal/Studymat/README.md

 # React + Vite
+This is the frontend side of running website old bcaguide360

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.